-We require at least 150 square feet (say; 10ft depth, 15ft width) for us to set-up.
-For the best visual/audio results it is best we play down the
+The band will require at least 150 square feet (say; 10ft depth, 15ft width) for them to set-up.
+For the best visual/audio results it is best they play down the

-‘length’ of the room (so we would be at one end of the room, facing the other) with the dancefloor immediately in front of us.
+‘length’ of the room (so they would be at one end of the room, facing the other) with the dancefloor immediately in front of them.

 There should be a minimum of two 13 amp plugs near the staging area.
-If power is located elsewhere, the venue may need to provide extension leads to run power nearer our location.
-If the venue uses a generator this must be well grounded (to avoid electrocution!), voltage regulated (so no power spikes can damage our equipment) and a minimum 5kw (to safely run our equipment).
+If power is located elsewhere, the venue may need to provide extension leads to run power nearer the band’s location.
+If the venue uses a generator this must be well grounded (to avoid electrocution!), voltage regulated (so no power spikes can damage the band’s equipment) and a minimum 5kw (to safely run their equipment).

-Our typical ‘on-site’ times are between 5pm and 12.30am (including set-up and pack down time, accommodating a midnight finish).
-If you require us any earlier or later, no problem, but this will may incur a small charge.
-In order to maximise the dancing we suggest placing the band as late as possible and around other events you may have (buffet, fireworks etc).
+In order to maximise the dancing we suggest placing the band as later in the evening and around other events you may have (buffet, fireworks etc).
 Typical successful timings (for say, a wedding) would look something like this:

-6.30pm – background dinner or disco music (whilst band get changed)
+7.00pm – background dinner or playlist music (whilst band get changed)

-9.00pm – band’s first set (followed by interval with disco)
+9.00pm – band’s first set (followed by interval with playlist music)

 12.30am – band leave site.

-Whilst we have a large library of music for our DJ sets, it is by no means exhaustive.
-If there are any tracks that you definitely want played on the night we recommend that you provide these on either a memory stick or CD.
-Some clients in the past have provided their own playlist on a laptop or iPod, this is no problem at all – we can plug this directly into our PA.
+Whilst we have a large library of music for the playlist music in between sets, it is by no means exhaustive.
+If there are any tracks you definitely want played on the night we recommend you either provide these on a USB stick or provide your own playlist on a laptop/phone etc (we can connect devices directly to our PA system via Bluetooth, if required).

 Band Song Requests

-If you would like the band to play a song for you (say, for you first dance), no problem.
-We can often provide this service for free (providing the song suits the band and is easy to learn), or for a charge (to cover extra rehearsal time, if needed).
-All we require is a little notice (two weeks min.) to learn it.
+If you would like the band to play a song for you (say, your first dance), no problem.
+We can often provide this service for free (providing the song is realistic for a four-piece band), or for a charge (to cover extra rehearsal time, if needed).
+All we require is a little notice (three weeks minimum please) to learn it.

-When we arrive we will typically be in our ‘civvies’ (as lugging equipment can be a messy business!), we therefore require an area where we can get changed into our stage clothes.
-Ideally this should be big enough for five people and secure (so we can leave our belongings there whilst we play).
+When the band arrive they will typically be in their ‘civvies’ (as lugging equipment can be a messy business!), they therefore require an area where they can get changed into their stage clothes.
+Ideally this should be big enough for five people and secure (so they can leave our belongings there whilst we play).
 Please note, venue toilets are not an option (these can be quite ‘messy’ by the end of the evening!).

 Food and Drink

-In most cases we would have left in the afternoon to travel to your event and will be on site for the entire evening, therefore will require some sort of ‘hot’ evening meal.
+In most cases the band would have left in the afternoon to travel to your event and will be on site for the entire evening, therefore will require some sort of ‘hot’ evening meal.
 The band do not have any allergies and there are no vegetarians, so they;re not that fussy…!
-It is usually easier with weddings to cater for us within the buffet numbers, but we also provide other options in the band’s ‘rider’ document.
+It is usually easier with weddings to cater for them within the buffet numbers, but we also provide other options in the band’s ‘rider’ document.